willkopec/Android-News-Application/README.md

 - **Room:** For local database storage, facilitating seamless article saving and retrieval.
 - **Retrofit:** For handling network requests, enabling smooth communication with news APIs.
 - **Glide:** Used for image loading and caching, enhancing performance and optimizing network bandwidth.
-- **Timber:** For logging purposes, aiding in debugging and monitoring application behavior.

 ## Installation